We Take Care of the Land and Communities that Take Care of Us

-However, the sand mining in west Texas will be a much slower process than many may realize.
-It takes 10 – 15 years (depending on depth of sand deposit) to mine a single section (640 acres) of land; therefore, it would take 20-30 years for a typical plant to mine +/-1,000 acres, or <0.5% of the potential extent of DSL habitat.
-Also, researchers and industry are currently partnering to explore ways to restore or create DSL habitat as part of the mine reclamation process, which—if successful—could make impacts of sand mining on the DSL temporary or even provide a net increase in habitat.
-Atlas intends to champion such efforts and is proactively exploring ways to take a leadership position in this pursuit.
+- Sand mining in West Texas will be a much slower process than many may realize.
+It takes 10 – 15 years (depending on depth of a sand deposit and plant capacity) to mine a single section (640 acres) of land; therefore, it would take 20-30 years for a typical plant to mine +/-1,000 acres, or <0.5% of the potential extent of DSL habitat.

-- Reclamation & Species Understanding – Atlas along with some of its fellow WTX sand miners is talking to the teams at Texas State University, Texas Tech University, Sul Ross University, and the University of New Mexico (all leading Universities in DSL science) about a number of projects:
+Opportunities in Science and Research: Along with our fellow WTX sand miners we are also talking to the teams at Texas State University, Texas Tech University, Sul Ross University, and the University of New Mexico (all leading Universities in DSL science) about key research projects, including:

 - Shinnery oak propagation & transplant